 - 1. Go to the Network Interfaces page (Registry > Networks > Interfaces). - 2.
-Select the wrench icon (🎤) for the interface for which you want to view the Interface Properties page. - 3.
+Select the wrench icon (P) for the interface for which you want to view the Interface Properties page. - 3.
 Supply a value in the Event Severity Adjust field.
-Select the [Save] button.
+Click [Save].